tek/hix/readme.md

 This can be combined nicely with tools like [vim-test].

-Runners are taken from the parameters `ghci.testScripts` and `ghci.testRunners` and some built-in ones:
+Runners are taken from the options `ghci.scripts` and `ghci.runners` and some built-in ones:

 |Name|Type|
 |---|---|